 The Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme sets rules on aspects for which the national rules give DNB discretionary room or which require further clarification.
-By means of the adopted amendments we provide clarity for depositors on the handling of various situations that may arise during a DGS payout.
-The Policy Rule describes the cover for escrow accounts, the treatment of temporarily high deposits, structured deposits and customers holding deposits in different countries.
+Hereby, we provide clarity for depositors on the handling of various situations that may arise during a DGS payout.
+The Policy Rule describes among others the coverage for escrow accounts, the treatment of temporarily high deposits and deceased depositors, structured deposits and customers holding deposits in different countries.
 It thus provides the information necessary in order to compile the SCV, especially with regard to the handling of escrow accounts.
 We constantly supplement the Policy Rule with other DGS-related provisions.